 1995 Ford Mondeo Mk1 review: Retro Road Test

 Technology would make it easier for a true world car to be developed.
 It meant video conferencing could take place between Ford employees worldwide.
-A dedicated TV-equipped studio set up at Ford’s Dunton Technical Centre provided a live connection to Cologne and Dearborn, removing the need for executives to take expensive (and time-consuming) flights to discuss the CDW27 project.
+A dedicated TV-equipped studio set up at Ford’s Dunton Technical Centre provided a live connection to Cologne and Dearborn, removing the need for executives to take expensive and time-consuming flights to discuss the CDW27 project.

-Fast-forward to 23 November 1992, and the very first Mondeo left the production line ahead of the model’s debut at the 1993 Geneva Motor Show.
-The design of the production Mondeo (taking its name from the Latin mundus, meaning ‘world’) originated from a concept drawn up by Ford’s studio in Cologne.
+Fast-forward to 23 November 1992, and the very first Mondeo leaves the production line ahead of the model’s debut at the 1993 Geneva Motor Show.
+The design of the production Mondeo (taking its name from the Latin mundus, meaning ‘world’) originates from a concept drawn up by Ford’s studio in Cologne.
 Proposals by the Dearborn design studio, Ford’s California Concept Center and Carrozzeria Ghia in Turin were all rejected, while the interior was developed at Dunton in the UK.

 How does it drive?